launchdarkly/dotnet-server-sdk/README.md

 Public Key Token: f86add69004e6885
 ```

-Building the code locally in the default Debug configuration does not sign the assembly and does not require a key file.
+Building the code locally in the default Debug configuration does not use strong-naming and does not require a key file.

 Development notes
 -----------------